 Sean Koopmans grew up in the fresh air of Edmonton, in Alberta, Canada.
 He came to Beijing in 2002 in search of adventure, and found love.
-He and his wife have two daughters, Lucia aged 10, and Basilia who is 4, and like many Beijing parents he worries about the effect of air pollution.
-Koopmans though took things to a whole new level: he designed and built his own air purification system, the Airmazing!
+He and his wife have two daughters: Lucia aged 10, and Basilia, 4.
+Like all Beijing parents, he worries about the effects of air pollution on his children.
+Instead of buying an air purifier, however, Koopmans took things to a whole new level: he designed and built his own air fresh air system, the Airmazing!

-“I’m an inventor,” he told us.
-“As with most inventors, we were born to create and innovate.
-From bicycle parts to automotive devices, I am driven to solve problems.
-In Canada, I used to own antique cars (my favorite hobby) and I developed modern conveniences for them such as using a 12 volt modern stereo in a six volt vehicle system.
-I also had worked on an innovation on an existing drip irrigation system.
-(I would still someday like to get into organic permaculture in Beijing using my system).”
+“I’m an inventor,” Sean says.
+“As with most inventors, we were born to create and innovate in order to solve problems.
+In Canada, I used to develop modern conveniences for antique cars, such as putting a 12-volt modern stereo into a six-volt vehicle system.
+I also developed an innovative drip irrigation system for farms.”

-What is it, we asked, that makes the Airmazing more effective than other air purification systems?
+So, what is it that makes Airmazing fresh air machines more effective than air purifiers?

-“The Airmazing puts out 1100 cubic meters per hour, so it can overcome the air flow and still maintain positive air pressure.
-Polluted air won’t leak in, as happens with other machines.”
+Meanwhile, the Airmazing Black Walnut Fresh Air Machine puts out 2,000 cubic meters per hour, so it can overcome the air flow and still maintain positive air pressure.
+Polluted air won’t leak in, as happens with purifiers or other fresh air machines.”

 Photos: Kipp Whittaker